QITestOrganisation/rx-demo/README.md

 # rx-demo:
-Demo using FRP concepts and unit testing.
+Functinal Reactive Concepts using RxSwift.
 Written in Swift 4

+**Architecture:**
-**Architecture:** MVVM Every UIViewController has its own ViewModel.
+Model–view–viewmodel (MVVM).
+Every UIViewController has its own ViewModel.
 Similarly, every cell will have its own ViewModelCell.
 ViewModel is defined in terms of inputs and outputs.

+**Inputs**:
-**Inputs**: Published Subject
+Published Subject

+**Outputs**:
-**Outputs**: Observables
+Observables

 **Dependencies:**
     pod 'RxSwift',    '~> 4.0'